ThinkR-open/seven31/README.md

 #> [1] FALSE
 ```

-This [wikipedia article](https://en.wikipedia.org/wiki/Double-precision_floating-point_format) is a good introduction to the Double-precision floating-point format.
+This [wikipedia article](https://en.wikipedia.org/wiki/Double-precision_floating-point_format) is a good introduction to the Double-precision floating-point format, but in short `double` (what we call `numeric` in R) are encoded in 64 bits:

+-   the first bit is the sign bit
+-   the 11 following bits are the exponent
+-   the remaining 52 bits are the fraction

 Installation
 ------------